 One of the biggest issues with bottled water is that it’s nearly impossible to know where it came from and what is inside it.

-As even the World Health Organization (WHO) was forced to conduct a health review after finding 90% of bottled water contained high levels of microplastics.11 Possibly because of the many health effects plastic causes to human health.12
+Even the World Health Organization (WHO) was forced to conduct a health review after finding 90% of bottled water contained high levels of microplastics.11 Possibly because of the many health effects plastic causes to human health.12

 3. Overpaying For Water